Friday, November 2, 2012

 Previous assignments I have completed:

-*Gingko/Wanapum State Park near Vantage, WA (May 2009, March 2010, May 2010, March 2011, March 2012).
+*Gingko/Wanapum State Park near Vantage, WA (May 2009, March 2010, May 2010, March 2011, March 2012, and March 2015).

 This is a beautiful but small (50 spaces) park in the middle of Washington State along Interstate 90.
 May 2009 was the first time I had camp hosted EVER.
 The nearest town, Vantage, didn't have a grocery store, just a "convenience" store.
 Nearest grocery store was 30 miles away.
 I stocked up on food before I got here, and had WAY TOO MUCH.
 Also, this State Park didn't have laundry facilities, so twice I had to unhook the RV and drive 3 miles to Vantage to do laundry.
 Little bit of a pain, but not bad.